Young Drivers at Work

 The RoSPA Young Driver's At Work project was a two year project run between 2008 and 2010.
 The project was conducted with support from the Department for Transport's road safety partnership grant and with the help of a working group including the DfT, DSA, Buckinghamshire and Lancashire County Councils, Birmingham City Council, Roadsafe, and Tesco.com.

 The project has since been awarded a Prince Michael International Road Safety Award.

-This series of web pages is an online toolkit and includes an Activity Guide and Facilitator's Notes, which will equip you with the information you need to run one of the workshops yourself, and to understand the concepts behind it.
+This online toolkit includes an Activity Guide (PDF 356kb), Facilitator's Notes (PDF 628kb) and Workshop Slides (PPT 1.34Mb) which will equip you with the information you need to run one of the workshops yourself, and to understand the concepts behind it.